mikemklee/okasion-app/README.md

 # Okasion

-Pronounced like "occasion" - a full-stack application for hosting & attending meetup events.
-I wanted to make a better-looking version of meetup.com.
-Built with the MERN stack, the application allows users to host or attend events, browse events by topics, or discuss about events with other users.
+Pronounced "occasion" - a full-stack application for hosting & attending meetup events.
+It's a better-looking version of meetup.com, built with the MERN stack.
+The application allows users to host or attend events, and dicsuss about the events with other users.

 #### Check out the App here: [Live Preview](https://okasion-leemun1.herokuapp.com)